Could Sunak's green review threaten UK net zero?

 So, is the UK really a world leader on emissions cuts, and how would the kind of changes the PM is considering affect its efforts?

-Net zero
+Net zero progress

 Importantly Mr Sunak says the government is still committed to the 2050 net zero target his predecessor, Theresa May, made law back in 2019.